 How did you end up where you are today?

 When I was in school I thought I was stupid.
 I couldn’t memorize details like everyone else could.
 I wasn’t as smart as the other children.
-In 7th grade, my teacher understood my challenges and by 8th grade I was diagnosed with dyslexia.
+In 7th grade, my teacher understood my challenges and by 8th grade, I was diagnosed with dyslexia.
 So, I wasn’t stupid.
 I was different.
 I noticed that I solved puzzles in a different way to the other children.
 This is what I think entrepreneurship and creativity is—finding an alternative path to doing things.
 That’s how I got where I am today.

 What are some of your life hacks?

-Never do just one thing—that’s a massive no no!
+Never do just one thing—that’s a massive no-no!
 I tend to focus on various tasks.
 This keeps my mind busy and engaged.
 You need variety in your life.
 You don’t need to do this in just your work environment but also your daily life.
 For example, you should take a different route home on a Wednesday evening.
 By taking that different route, you’re exposed to changes and different perspectives.

 It’s easy to build something.
 The hard thing is selling it.
 If you build something and can’t sell it, what’s the point?
 You want your customers to become brand ambassadors.
 Understanding your customer and how to sell to them is the first step.
-So, essentially you’re starting backwards.
+So, essentially you’re starting backward.
 Start selling something that doesn’t exist and then start building.

 What trends do you see driving the future of ecommerce?

 It depends on your region.
-Trends are different in China than they are in the EU and U.S. The EU and U.S. are now shifting their focus to become more sustainable and environmentally friendly.
-The main challenge at the moment is returns.
+Trends are different in China than they are in the EU and the U.S. The EU and U.S. are now shifting their focus to become more sustainable and environmentally friendly.
+The main challenge at the moment returns.
 This is the thing that is the most harmful to the environment.
 If you want to grow exponentially, this is an issue that needs to be addressed.
 Companies are too afraid to make changes because their competitors aren’t making these changes—they don’t dare to do something different.

-Another thing that might come up in 2020 is 1 click shopping.
+Another thing that might come up in 2020 in 1 click shopping.
 Amazon’s patent ran out recently for this and I haven’t seen anyone else jump on it which is strange.
 I’m interested to see if anyone else adopts this strategy in 2020 because there’s huge potential there.

 What do you think are the key components in a solid ecommerce strategy?

 Understanding your customer is the main thing.
 You need to know their needs and desires if you want to succeed.
 If you market to the wrong group, you’ll lose out on sales.
 It’s like that online skate shop who marketed to teenagers.
-But, were the teenagers the one actually making the purchase?
+But, were the teenagers the one making the purchase?
 No, it was the parents.
-You need to analyze who the paying customers really are.
+You need to analyze who the paying customers are.